Hassan Maatouk: 2020–21: Domestic double and league top scorer

-On 10 October 2020, Maatouk scored his first league goal of the 2020–21 season in the second matchday, in a 2–0 win over Shabab Bourj.
-The following game, on 18 October, Maatouk scored a brace against Chabab Ghazieh—including a direct corner kick goal aided by the strong wind—to help Ansar reach the top of the table.
-In the fourth matchday, played one week later, Maatouk scored another brace, beating his former club Ahed 3–1.
-On 6 November, Maatouk was involved in four of Ansar's six goals—scoring a goal and assisting three—in a 6–1 league win against Safa.
-Maatouk scored a hat-trick of penalties on 26 December, helping Ansar win 3–0 against Bourj and temporarily regain the lead in the league.
-His hat-trick was his first in the league since 2010, when he scored three goals for Ahed against Nejmeh.
+On 10 October 2020, Maatouk scored his first league goal of the 2020–21 season in the second matchday, securing a 2–0 win over Shabab Bourj.
+In the following game on 18 October, he scored a brace against Chabab Ghazieh, including a direct corner kick goal aided by strong wind, helping Ansar reach the top of the table.
+One week later, on Matchday 4, Maatouk scored another brace in a 3–1 victory over his former club Ahed.
+On 6 November, he contributed to four of Ansar's six goals—scoring once and assisting three times—in a 6–1 league win against Safa.
+On 26 December, Maatouk scored a hat-trick of penalties, leading Ansar to a 3–0 win against Bourj and temporarily reclaiming the league lead.
+This hat-trick was his first in the league since 2010 when he scored three goals for Ahed against Nejmeh.

-After finishing in first place in the league, above Nejmeh in second place, and winning the FA Cup final on penalty shoot-outs, also against Nejmeh, Maatouk helped Ansar win the domestic double.
-With 14 goals and seven assists in 16 games, Maatouk was the league top goalscorer and top assist provider.
-He also made three assists in four games in the FA Cup.
-Ansar's league title was their first since 2007, and their 14th overall.
+After finishing first in the league, ahead of Nejmeh, and winning the FA Cup final on penalty shoot-outs, also against Nejmeh, Maatouk helped Ansar achieve a domestic double.
+With 14 goals and seven assists in 16 games, Maatouk was the league's top scorer and top assist provider.
+He also made three assists in four FA Cup games.
+Ansar's league title was their first since 2007 and their 14th overall.

-2021–present: Shoulder injury
+2021–2023: Injury setbacks and return to form

-Due to injuries to his shoulder throughout the 2021–22 season, Maatouk was absent from Ansar's matches for several months.
-He played 11 league games, without scoring a single goal for the first time in his career, and scored three goals in as many FA Cup games, via a hat-trick in a 6–0 win against Salam Zgharta on 22 December 2021.
-On 14 May 2022, Maatouk renewed his contract with Ansar for two further years.
+Due to shoulder injuries throughout the 2021–22 season, Maatouk was absent from Ansar's matches for several months.
+He played 11 league games without scoring, marking the first time in his career he failed to score in a league season.
+However, he netted three goals in as many FA Cup games, through a hat-trick in a 6–0 win against Salam Zgharta on 22 December 2021.
+On 14 May 2022, Maatouk renewed his contract with Ansar for another two years.

-He ended his 16-month goalscoring draught in the league in the first matchday of the 2022–23 season, with a goal in a 2–2 draw against Shabab Sahel on 3 September 2022.
-He had scored his previous league goal on 18 April 2021, also against Sahel.
+Maatouk ended his 16-month goalscoring draught in the league on the first matchday of the 2022–23 season, scoring in a 2–2 draw against Shabab Sahel on 3 September 2022.
+His previous league goal had been on 18 April 2021, also against Sahel.
+Maatouk finished the 2022–23 season with 10 goals and eight assists in 19 league games, and he also scored two goals in the Elite Cup.